 Write one or more tide component directly to grids; no table data are written to standard output.
-If more than one component are specified via -C then grdfile must contain the format flag %s so that we can embed the component code in the file names (n for north; e for east and v for vertical).
-If only one component is selected with -C than no code is appended to grid name (an no need to set the format flag %s).
+If more than one component are specified via -C then outgrid must contain the format flag %s so that we can embed the component code in the file names (n for north; e for east and v for vertical).
+If only one component is selected with -C than no code is appended to grid name (and no need to set the format flag %s).
 The grid(s) are computed at the time set by -T, if that option is used, or at the now time calculated in UTC from the computer clock.
 Optionally, append =ID for writing a specific file format (See full description).
 The following modifiers are supported:

 Output position of Sun and Moon in geographical coordinates plus distance in meters.
 Output is a Mx7 matrix where M is the number of times (set by -T) and columns are time, sun_lon, sun_lat, sun_dist moon_lon, moon_lat, moon_dist

 Geographical coordinate of the location where to compute a time-series.
 Coordinates are geodetic (ellipsoidal) latitude and longitude.
 GRS80 ellipsoid is used.
 (Which can be considered equivalent to the WGS84 ellipsoid at the sub-millimeter level.)